TutorialsLast Updated May 6, 20249 min read

 Note: The log object contains more information that can then be tested and asserted based on the needs of the application.

-Your last task is to share your tests.
+Your last task is to automate your tests and share the results with other members of your team.
 You can do so using CircleCI as your continuous integration platform.

 version: 2.1